MaxKumundzhiev/python-engineer/README.md

 - Creator of the [Python Engineer][youtube] YouTube channel
 - I create free educational content about Python and Machine Learning
-- On my channel you find complete FREE courses about Python, PyTorch, TensorFlow, and much more.
+- On my channel you find complete FREE courses about Python, PyTorch, TensorFlow, and much more
 - I also post articles on my [Website][website]
 - If you want to connet with more Python and ML enthusiasts you can join my [Discord server][discord]
 - For most tutorials the corresponding code is here on GitHub